ST . ANTHONY’S VISITOR GUIDELINES

 - Have you or anyone in your household experienced any cold or flu-like symptoms in the last 14 days (fever, cough, shortness of breath or other respiratory problem)?

-When you do come to visit at St. Anthony’s please remember:
+When you come to visit at St. Anthony’s please remember:

 - Love your neighbor!
-Always wear a properly fitted face covering in the house!
+Always wear a properly fitted face covering in our house!
 Your face covering must completely cover your mouth and nose, and fit snugly against the sides of your face without gaps.
-Everyone – guests, presenters, staff members, volunteers, and residents – must wear a face covering at all times in common areas, including their meetings, unless they are eating or showering.
-St. Anthony’s has a limited supply of face coverings for those who do not have their own.
+Everyone – guests, presenters, staff, volunteers, residents – must wear a face covering at all times in common areas, unless they are eating or showering.

 - Our chapel, conference rooms and dining room spaces have been set for physical distancing.
 Please do not move any tables or chairs from their original positions.